pattonsgirl/CEG2350/Labs/Lab09/README.md

 - Part 2 -
    - User Guide clearly addresses each category
    - branch made with commits (and visible in GitHub)
-   - 7 comment blocks added
+   - 7 comment blocks added to source code
    - Each comment block includes description, parameters, and return values
    - branch merged to `main` (and commented code visible from `main`)

 - Part 3 - 1 point for each item below:
    - `Makefile` exists
    - `Makefile` has target to build executable program (given dependencies exist)